Amanat (political party): Foundation

+Nazarbayev leadership

-1999–2006: Growth
+1999–2006: Growth and consolidation

 The Otan for the first time participated in the 1999 legislative elections, with 54 candidates from single-member districts and 18 from the party-list for the Mäjilis.
 The party won a minority of 23 out of 77 seats with 30.9% of the vote with a majority of independents and political associates whom were affiliated with the party's parliamentary group.
 On 14 December 1999, the Bureau of the Mäjilis registered the Otan parliamentary group with 39 MP's, which included 13 Senators, 26 Mäjilis members.
 By the decree of the party's Bureau of the Political Council, Quanyşbek Böltaev was approved as the head of the faction, and Urazalinov Sh.A. as the deputy.
 In the run-up to previous elections, Otan usually received a majority of domestic media coverage.
 Before the 1999 legislative elections, for example, it was reported that Otan was the main focus in almost 60% of the coverage.

 On 20 April 2001, at the 3rd Ordinary Congress, Nazarbayev summarised the results of the party's work telling that "the party has gained good work experience and over the past years has shown that it lives up to its name and can work to strengthen statehood, to consolidate society, to protect the interests of citizens."

 At the 4th Extraordinary Congress held on 9 November 2002, the amendments and additions were made to the Otan's party charter, program for the development of small and medium-sized businesses for 2003–2005 was approved.
 Nazarbayev proclaimed three main themes of the congress agenda of which were: problems of political modernization, improvement of the political system–issues of further development of the economy and, accordingly, the solution of social programs–issues of security of the individual, society, the state.
 Nazarbayev proposed that the Otan should be a centrist party with social democratic platform to which he praised it as a "creative potential, advocating a state with a socially oriented market economy, with high social stability and a developed social infrastructure."
 From there, the People's Cooperative Party of Kazakhstan and Republican Political Party of Labour merged with Otan.
 By that time, the Otan had already 7,000 primary party organizations in all 206 district and city offices and 16 branches.
 1,660 party members became members of regional, city and district mäslihats (local assemblies).